The Lord of the Rings: The Rings of Power season 1: Location

-Amazon chose to film the season in New Zealand, where the Lord of the Rings films were made.
+The season was filmed in New Zealand, where the Lord of the Rings films were made.
 Filming took place in 38 locations around the country, including (left-to-right, top-to-bottom) the Coromandel Peninsula, Fiordland, Piha, Rangitikei, Kahurangi National Park, and Central Otago.

-In June 2018, Salke said the series could be produced in New Zealand, where Jackson's films were made, but Amazon was also willing to film in other countries.
-Pre-production reportedly began around that time in Auckland, while location scouting also took place in Scotland around the Isle of Skye, Portpatrick, Scourie, Perthshire, and Loch Lomond.
-Amazon held talks with Creative Scotland about using studios that were under construction in Leith, Edinburgh.
-In December, Amazon had a "crisis meeting" with the New Zealand government and threatened to take the production to another country due to the lack of available studio space in Auckland.
-No special deal was offered to prevent this.
-Amazon eventually decided to film the series in New Zealand.
-The company was reportedly influenced by the government's reassurances that the country was safe following the Christchurch mosque shootings in March 2019, and concern regarding the potential effects of Brexit in Scotland.
-Auckland was chosen as the primary location in New Zealand because the Wellington studios that the films were produced in were being used by the Avatar franchise.
-Leases at Kumeu Film Studios and Auckland Film Studios took effect in July 2019.
-That September, Amazon officially confirmed that the series would be filmed in New Zealand.
+In June 2018, Salke said the series could be produced in New Zealand like the films, but Amazon was willing to film in other countries.
+Pre-production reportedly began around that time in Auckland, while location scouting took place in Scotland around the Isle of Skye, Portpatrick, Scourie, Perthshire, and Loch Lomond.
+Amazon held talks with Creative Scotland about using studios that were under construction in Edinburgh, and had a "crisis meeting" with the New Zealand government regarding a lack of available studio space.
+Amazon ultimately decided to film in New Zealand, and was reportedly influenced by the potential effects of Brexit in Scotland.

-Through New Zealand's Major Screen Production Grant, all film and television productions received a 20 percent tax rebate.
-Projects that offered "significant economic benefits" could negotiate for an additional 5 percent.
-Amazon signed two Memoranda of Understanding in December 2020 to gain access to the additional amount.
-One memorandum outlined Amazon's overall obligations in exchange for the extra refund, and the other was specific to the first season.
-The agreements allowed Tourism New Zealand to use material from the series and committed Amazon to helping grow New Zealand's screen sector and economy.
-Amazon invested in developing permanent connectivity between the production studios and Auckland service providers such as Rebel Fleet and Department of Post.
-The company also hired more than 20 New Zealanders with little-to-no experience in the industry and trained them in visual effects and post-production work.
+Auckland was chosen as the primary location because the films' Wellington studios were being used by the Avatar franchise.
+Leases at Kumeu Film Studios and Auckland Film Studios took effect in July 2019, and Amazon officially confirmed in September that the series would be filmed in New Zealand.
+Through the country's Major Screen Production Grant, all film and television productions received a 20 percent tax rebate while projects that offer "significant economic benefits" could negotiate for an additional 5 percent.
+Amazon signed two Memoranda of Understanding in December 2020 to gain access to the additional amount, allowing Tourism New Zealand to use material from the series and committing to help grow New Zealand's screen sector and economy.
+Amazon invested in developing connections between the production studios and Auckland service providers, and trained more than 20 inexperienced New Zealanders in visual effects and post-production work.